NEW GUIDANCE FOR HUMAN SUBJECTS RESEARCH

-Federal regulations require that all research involving the use of human subjects undergo review by the Human Subjects Committee to ensure that ethical research is being conducted.
-This Committee is composed of scientists, non-scientists, and community members with diverse backgrounds to maintain a comprehensive review of the research projects.
-The CSUN Committee for Protection of Human Subjects (CPHS) is regulated by the Department of Health and Human Services (DHHS), Office of Human Research Protection (OHRP).
+Federal regulations require that all research involving the use of human subjects undergo review by an Institutional Review Board (IRB) to ensure that ethical research is being conducted.
+CSUN's IRB, the Committee for Protection of Human Subjects (CPHS), is composed of scientists, non-scientists, and community members with diverse backgrounds to support a comprehensive review of all human subjects research projects.
+The CPHS is regulated by the Office for Human Research Protections, part of the federal Department of Health and Human Services.

-NOTE: As of August 22, 2018 all researchers and faculty advisors involved in Human Subjects Research must complete Human Subjects Research training through CITI or submit to the IRB evidence of equivalent training.
+All researchers and faculty advisors involved in human subjects research must complete Human Subjects Research training through the CITI Program.
 This training should be completed before beginning a Cayuse application.
-Please see the instruction sheet for accessing the CITI training, and if you have any questions email email@example.com.

 Activities that Require Human Subjects Review